FirebirdSQL/Butler/rfc/4/FBSP.rst

 :uid:
   MANDATORY unique vendor ID.
 It's RECOMMENDED to use uuid version 5 - SHA1, namespace OID.

-Agent identification
+Agent Identification
 """"""""""""""""""""

 A data structure that describes the identity of the Client or Service.

 .. code-block:: protobuf

+   import "google/protobuf/any.proto";

    message AgentIdentification {
      bytes  uid                              = 1 ;
      string name                             = 2 ;
      string version                          = 3 ;
-     ProtocolDescription fbsp     = 4 ;
-     ProtocolDescription protocol = 5 ;
-     VendorId vendor              = 6 ;
+     VendorId vendor                         = 4 ;
-     PlatformId platform          = 7 ;
+     PlatformId platform                     = 5 ;
-     string classification        = 8 ;
+     string classification                   = 6 ;
+     repeated google.protobuf.Any supplement = 7 ;
    }

 :uid:
   MANDATORY unique Agent ID.
 It's RECOMMENDED to use uuid version 5 - SHA1, namespace OID.

 :name:
   MANDATORY agent name assigned by vendor.
-It's RECOMMENDED that `uid` and `name` make a stable pair, i.e. there should not be agents with the same name but different uid and vice versa.
+It's RECOMMENDED that `uid` and `name` make a stable pair, i.e. there should not be agents from the single vendor that have the same name but different uid and vice versa.

 :version:
   MANDATORY agent version.
 MUST conform to `major[.minor[.build[-tag]]]` pattern, where `major`, `minor` and `build` are numbers, and `tag` is alphanumeric.

-:fbsp:
-  MANDATORY FBSP description.

-:protocol:
-  MANDATORY service protocol description.
-Service protocols are extensions to FBSP.

 :vendor:
   MANDATORY `Vendor identification`_.